greg-raven/Uncommon-Sense/_drafts/staging.md

 A reasonable action on the part of the majority is very rare, while the evidence of mob stupidity and brutality is overwhelming.
 The majority in power make laws for their own financial benefit, disregarding the interests of the minority, and when the weak minority, by adding to its numbers, becomes powerful, it, in turn, does the same thing; thus, by appealing to power to settle their conflicting interests, the conflict would go on forever.
 Charles T. Sprading

 The deterioration of every government begins with the decay of the principles on which it was founded.
 Charles-Louis de Secondat

-There is no crueler tyranny than that which is perpetrated under the shield of law and in the name of justice.
-Charles-Louis de Secondat

 What orators lack in depth they make up for in length.
 Charles-Louis de Secondat